TetraspaceW/image-captioner/README.md

 ### Inviting the Bot to Your Server

 1. In the Discord Developer Portal, go to "Installation" → "Install Link"
-2. Copy the generated URL and use it to invite the bot to your server or add it to your user globally
+2. Copy the generated URL and use it to invite the bot to your server

 ### Running the Bot